 Make Some Freezer Meals

-Having a freezer stash is always a good idea but it takes time to make all those extra meals.
-I love using Eat at Home’s done-for-you meal plans because they are incredibly affordable, come with everything you need (including instructions and a complete shopping list) and they also send out freezer meal plans as well.
+Having a freezer stash is always a good idea, but it takes time to make all those extra meals.
+I love using Eat at Home’s done-for-you meal plans because they are incredibly affordable, come with everything you need (including instructions and a complete shopping list), and also send out freezer meal plans as well.

 Clean Your Makeup Brushes